UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

     OR	"vaccine$" OR "vaccinat*" OR "therapy" OR "therapies"

-    OR  "clinic$" OR "hospital$" OR "healthcare" OR "health care" OR "residential care" OR  "patient care" OR	"dentist$" OR "dental"
+    OR  "clinic$" OR "hospital$" OR "residential care" OR "intensive care" OR "essential medic*" OR "patient care" OR	"dentist$" OR "dental"
     OR	"surgery" OR "surgeon$"
     OR  "therapist$" OR "counselling"